 Black History Month Facts: Why We Celebrate

-Before President Gerald Ford recognized Black History Month in 1976 as part of the country’s Bicentennial, seeds were planted to recognize the contributions made by African Americans to our history and culture.
+Before President Gerald Ford recognized Black History Month in 1976 as part of the country’s Bicentennial, seeds were planted to recognize the contributions made by African Americans to history and culture.

 The history itself goes back to 1915, when historian Carter G. Woodson and minister Jesse E. Moorland founded the Association for the Study of Negro Life and History (known today as the Association for the Study of African American Life and History) to help study and highlight the achievements of African Americans, History noted.

 The group set aside a week in February 1926 to honor black history, and that move sparked similar efforts all over the country.
-Over the decades, these celebrations continued, and all of it eventually culminated in us celebrating Black History Month.
+Over the decades, these celebrations continued, and all of it eventually culminated in Black History Month.

 Black History Month Bible & God Facts

 In the 1950s and turbulent 1960s — leading up to the decision to celebrate Black History Month — God played a central role in the Civil Rights Movement.

 In fact, as Bishop Charles E. Blake of the Church of God in Christ in Los Angeles noted in an excellent article in Christianity Today that “…the civil rights movement was visibly God-centric in its motivational speeches; there were many calls for prayer and appeals to the biblical justification of the movement.”

 Not surprisingly, Blake added that churches played an important role in the movement.
 God’s guidance helped parishioners fight racism, hatred, discrimination and injustice, while the peaceful marches and demonstrations had church-like characteristics with sermons, prayers and songs.
 This is one of the most interesting Black History Month Bible facts.